-The President’s book discussions take place on September 7th and September 13th for The Boys in the Boat (students should choose and attend only one), and September 14th for The Winter's Tale.
-All discussions begin at 7:00 p.m. at the President’s campus home.
-Daniel James Brown will be speaking on campus at 1:00 p.m. on Tuesday, November 1st in the Ragan Theater.
+The President’s book discussions take place on September 12th for The Boys in the Boat, and September 13th for Doctor Faustus.
+All discussions begin at 7:00 p.m. at the Fulton Library Lecture Hall (FL 120).
+Daniel James Brown will be speaking on campus at 1:00 p.m. on Tuesday, October 24th in the Ragan Theater.

 Additional events are being planned throughout the academic year.
 Check the “Events” link for details.

 The Freshman Reading Program aims: